lsds/SEEP/README.txt

 where query.jar is the compiled query and the last parameter is the name of the base class, not a path.

-e.g. To run the master for the stateless-simple-query example: cd seep-system/examples/stateless-simple-query java -jar lib/seep-system-0.0.1-SNAPSHOT.jar Master `pwd`/query.jar Base
+e.g. To run the master for the acita_demo_2015 example: cd seep-system/examples/acita_demo_2015 java -jar lib/seep-system-0.0.1-SNAPSHOT.jar Master `pwd`/dist/acita_demo_2015.jar Base

 Finally run as many worker nodes as your query requires: